The secret life of… fat cells

 When glucose stores are low, this elicits low levels of insulin and increases mitochondrial respiration toward thermogenesis for fat burning, instead of ATP production.
 Leading to increased fat mobilisation in the bloodstream and energy expenditure.
 In this scenario, since our body does not have enough glucose to burn for energy, it burns fat instead.

 As our body breaks down fat, it forms ketones, which take over from glucose as the main energy source for our brain and body.
-This shift, known as ketosis, can increase the metabolic rate of white fat, making it act more like brown fat, burning fat for energy.
+This shift, known as ketosis, can increase the metabolic rate of white fat, making it act more like brown fat or beige fat, burning fat for energy.
+While ketosis is a weight management approach, medical guidance is wise, as it may not be suitable for everyone and could have varying effects depending on one's health status.

-Dysregulated energy homeostasis limits fat cell plasticity, and diminishes the normal cues between brain and body that among other things, would orchestrate balanced appetite and satiety.
-Creating a vicious circle of abnormal fat storage and altered signalling, perpetuating a cycle of overeating, further disruption of energy balance, and weight gain.
+Dysregulated energy homeostasis impairs fat cell plasticity and disrupts the normal communication between the brain and body.
+This miscommunication hampers the regulation of appetite and satiety signals, leading to a vicious cycle of abnormal fat storage and altered signalling.
+Consequently, this perpetuates overeating, further disrupts energy balance, and contributes to ongoing weight gain

 Fat Cells and Hormones

-Fat cells act as an endocrine organ, producing hormone-like molecules known as adipokines or adipocytokines.
-These molecules have dual roles of pro-inflammatory and anti-inflammatory, and regulating whole-body energy homeostasis.
-Imbalances in these hormones can affect how the body expends energy and stores energy.
+Fat cells function as an endocrine organ by producing hormone-like substances called adipokines or adipocytokines.
+These molecules play dual roles in the body: they have both pro-inflammatory and anti-inflammatory effects and are crucial in regulating whole-body energy homeostasis.
+Imbalances in adipokines can disrupt how the body manages energy expenditure and storage, leading to metabolic irregularities, including insulin resistance, obesity, type II diabetes, chronic inflammation and heart disease.

 White fat produces and releases (or synthesises) different adipocytokines, including:

-1. Leptin: does many things but is well known for regulating appetite by signalling the brain to alter food intake when fat stores are sufficient, regulating sensations of hunger and satiety and controlling energy expenditure.
-Leptin deficiency has a relationship with severe obesity.
+Leptin: predominantly pro-inflammatory, leptin does many things but is well known for regulating appetite by signalling the brain to alter food intake when fat stores are sufficient, regulating sensations of hunger and satiety and controlling energy expenditure.
+Leptin deficiency is associated with severe obesity, and high levels of leptin, seen in leptin resistance, are linked with chronic inflammation and metabolic disorders.

-4. Resistin: Resistin is thought to influence weight regulation and glucose metabolism.
-Elevated levels of resistin in obesity can lead to insulin resistance and inflammation.
-In turn, this can lead to low-level systemic inflammation throughout the body, linked with health issues.
+Resistin: predominantly pro-inflammatory, is thought to influence weight regulation and glucose metabolism.
+High levels of resistin are associated with obesity and can lead to insulin resistance and inflammation.
+In turn, this can lead to systemic inflammation (throughout the body), linked with health issues, such as type II diabetes and heart disease.

-1. Fibroblast Growth Factor 21: FGF21 helps regulate energy homeostasis through the control of glucose, fat, and energy metabolism.
+Fibroblast Growth Factor 21: FGF21 is primarily anti-inflammatory helping regulate energy homeostasis through the control of glucose, fat, and energy metabolism.
 FGF21 induces the insulin-sensitising hormone adiponectin, so has been studied as a therapeutic agent for the treatment of obesity.

-3. Irisin: Irisin is involved in enhancing the browning of white fat cells improving systemic metabolism, increasing energy expenditure, regulating insulin use and so curbing fat accumulation.
-It can be stimulated through extreme temperatures, a high-fat diet (good fats), and HIT training.
+Irisin: generally anti-inflammatory effects due to its role in enhancing the browning of white fat cells enhancing energy metabolism, increasing energy expenditure, regulating insulin use and so curbing fat accumulation.
+It can be stimulated through extreme temperatures (e.g., sauna), a high-fat diet (good fats), and HIT training, potentially offering protective effects against obesity and diabetes.

-4. Tumor Necrosis Factor-alpha: TNF-α is a proinflammatory adipokine of fat cells, involved in many physiological processes, including inflammation, cell differentiation, and cell death.
+Tumor Necrosis Factor-alpha: TNF-α is strongly proinflammatory, involved in many physiological processes, including inflammation, cell differentiation, and cell death.
 TNF-α has been induced in models of diabetes and obesity, providing evidence for a functional link between inflammation and obesity.
+High levels of TNF-α are associated with inflammatory diseases such as rheumatoid arthritis, psoriasis, and inflammatory bowel disease, as well type 2 diabetes, where it contributes to insulin resistance and metabolic dysfunction.

 These examples represent only a portion of the signalling hormones from fat cells, and their roles in whole-body energy homeostasis, that continue to be actively researched.
-Maintaining a balance of pro-anti-inflammatory adipocytokines is crucial for good health, while elevated pro-inflammatory adipocytokines are a feature of obesity and related conditions.
+Maintaining a balance of pro-inflammatory and anti-inflammatory adipocytokines is crucial for good health, while elevated pro-inflammatory adipocytokines are a feature of metabolic irregularities.

 Fat Cells and Metabolism